OmarKhairyMo/Shopertino/README.md

-# Shopertino
+# Shopertino (React Native)
-Shopertino is an Ecommerce Application for fashion
+Shopertino is an Ecommerce Application for fashion using Expo